Invermere 3,917 (2021 Census)

-Invermere-on-the-Lake (population 3,391) is a small, friendly town situated on the shores of one of the warmest lakes in the region.
-Spend the day at the beach or on the water, but take time to explore the galleries and quaint shops in town including:
+Invermere-on-the-Lake is a small, friendly town situated on the shores of one of the warmest lakes in the region.
+Spend the day at the beach or on the water, but take time to explore the galleries and quaint shops in town.
+The Windermere Valley Museum consists of 10 buildings furnished with pioneer artifacts.
+The Pynelogs Cultural Centre is a heritage building which hosts exhibits, concerts, gallery shows and workshops.

 Things to See and Do